 - Like any VW product from this era, there are issues with the A/C condenser.
 Not as bad as on the Octavia II, but if the unit is from Valeo you should put some money aside for the inevitable moment.

-- Some of the engines come with the newly-released DSG automatic gearbox.
+- Some of the engines come with the newly-launched DSG automatic gearbox.
 In order to avoid a world of pain, make sure to change the oil and filter every 60.000 km.
 Also, make sure to pray every Sunday so that the Mechatronic unit doesn’t fail as it can’t be repaired and costs so much you might aswell buy another Golf.

 - For the FSI engines you should note that they aren’t 100% compatible with LPG.
 These engines will use only a mix of 70% LPG and 30% petrol at all times, so take that into account.
 Furthermore, the timing chain and the electronics are different from the regular versions and mechanics usually avoid these engines.
 They are usually reliable, but take note on these things.